Anthropology Research Guide

-- AnthroNotes (SI Only): AnthroNotes, the award winning publication of the Smithsonian’s Department of Anthropology, was published from 1979-2012 to present archaeological and anthropological research to educators and the public in an engaging and accessible style.
+- AnthroNotes: The award-winning publication of the Smithsonian’s Department of Anthropology, was published from 1979-2012 to present archaeological and anthropological research to educators and the public in an engaging and accessible style.
 This Digital Repository makes available pdfs of all 84 issues.
 A selection of these articles was published in the volume Anthropology Explored: The Best of Smithsonian AnthroNotes (Edited by Ruth O. Selig, Marilyn R. London, and P. Ann Kaupp; Illustrations by Robert L. Humphrey).
 An Instructor's Guide accompanies the book.

-- Handbook of North American Indians (SI Only): The Handbook is a multi-volume encyclopedia of the indigenous people of the Americas north of Mexico.
+- Handbook of North American Indians: The Handbook is a multi-volume encyclopedia of the indigenous people of the Americas north of Mexico.
 This site provides a list of volumes published with chapter titles, brief descriptions of content, and publication dates, editors' names, and ISBN numbers.

 - Other Smithsonian Anthropology Publications: The publications of the Bureau of American Ethnology (1879-1965) are available online via the website of the Biodiversity Heritage Library.
 The series, Smithsonian Contributions to Anthropology (1965-present), is also available online.